michal-hradis/caffe-net-generator/README.md

 This should create net similar to standard Cafe net:
 ```
-# this should create a net equivalent to the exemplar caffe net for imagenet
+# this should create a net similar to the exemplar caffe net for imagenet
 DATA TOP data    DIM1 32 DIM2 3 DIM3 227 DIM4 227
 DATA TOP labels  DIM1 32 DIM2 1 DIM3 1 DIM4 1
 CONV TOP conv1 IN data   K_SIZE 11 CHANNELS 96 STRIDE 4 B_LR 2